OlaleyeAyobami/OlaleyeAyobami/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey in security has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
 While I'm particularly interested in roles within Security Operations Centers, such as Tier 1 Analyst positions, I'm open to exploring other cybersecurity roles that align with my interests and expertise.

 ## Skills